Things to do in San Diego

 Is San Diego worth visiting?

 Yes.
 San Diego is one of the most popular tourist destinations in the US for good reason.
-Miles of sandy beaches and nearly perfect weather year-round make it ideal for outdoor fun.
+Miles of sandy beaches and nearly perfect weather year-round make it ideal for outdoor fun, including whale watching.
 There’s plenty of culture, too, from Old Town’s historic Spanish missions to the museums of Balboa Park.

 ...More